-- At the University of Addis Ababa a number of mathematics textbooks are being produced through desk-top publishing by the departmental faculty. - The Chitedze Agricultural Research Institute in Malawi has an operating CD-ROM bibliographic and archival searching system. - The Medical Library at the University of Zimbabwe has recently installed a CD-ROM drive in order to search the Medline database. - Many of the regional and national systems have the MINISIS or Micro CDS-ISIS bibliographic database systems developed by IDRC and Unesco.
+- At the University of Addis Ababa a number of mathematics textbooks are being produced through desktop publishing by the departmental faculty. - The Chitedze Agricultural Research Institute in Malawi has an operating CD-ROM bibliographic search system. - The Medical Library at the University of Zimbabwe has recently installed a CD-ROM drive in order to search the Medline database. - Many of the regional and national systems have the MINISIS or Micro CDS-ISIS bibliographic database systems developed by IDRC and Unesco.